 At a young age I knew I wanted to either be a veterinarian or a pro golfer.
-I decided to go the medical route and volunteered at animal hospitals all through high school.
+I decided to go the medical route and volunteered at animal hospitals during high school.
 In 1985, I received my undergraduate degree from Auburn University.
 I received my doctorate from the University of Florida in 1989.
-My wife, Karen, and I moved to Atlanta and I joined a private practice where I focused on surgery and diagnostics for three years.

-We moved to Woodstock and decided this was a nice place to raise a family.
+My wife, Karen, and I then moved to Atlanta and I joined a private practice where I focused on surgery and diagnostics for three years.
+After moving to Woodstock, we decided this was a nice place to raise a family.
 We opened our practice in 1992 and have been caring for the pets in this area ever since.

-Our children are Courtney, Ty and Jessie.
-We have one dog named Black Jack.
-He is a loving, but energetic dog that sometimes drives us crazy.
+We have three children (Courtney, Ty, and Jessie) and two grandchildren (Ava and Delilah).
+We have one dog named Mocha.
+She is a loving, but energetic dog that sometimes drives us crazy.
 Our cat, "Boo", makes it clear that she is the boss.

 Since opening the clinic, five of our family pets have died of old age.
 Our golden retriever, Alex, and Japanese Chin, Mo, were the best pets anyone could ask for.
 Blackjack was a feisty Jack Russell Terrier.
 Our cats, Putter and Caddy, are also greatly missed.
 I know what it is like to lose a pet, especially when they become such important parts of the family.
 The sadness is only softened by the memories of companionship and unconditional love that a pet provides